Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Hitting set for known-order ROABP

-Observe that the map given in Lemma~\ref{lem:bivariatehs} works irrespective of the degree of the polynomial, as long as the field characteristic is large enough.
-We plan to obtain a hitting-set for general $n$-variate ROABP by applying this map recursively.
+Observe that the map given in \expref{Lemma}{lem:bivariatehs} works irrespective of the degree of the polynomial, as long as the field characteristic is large enough.
+We plan to obtain a hitting set for general $n$-variate ROABP by applying this map recursively.
 For this, we use the standard divide and conquer technique.
-First, we make pairs of consecutive variables in the ROABP.
-For each pair $(x_{2i-1}, x_{2i})$, we apply the map from Lemma~\ref{lem:bivariatehs}, using a new variable $t_i$.
+First, we make pairs of consecutive variables in the ROABP\@.
+For each pair $(x_{2i-1}, x_{2i})$, we apply the map from \expref{Lemma}{lem:bivariatehs}, using a new variable $t_i$.
 Thus, we go to $n/2$ variables from $n$ variables.
-In Lemma~\ref{lem:halving}, we show that after this substitution the polynomial remains nonzero.
-Moreover, the new polynomial can be computed by a width-$w$ ROABP.
+In \expref{Lemma}{lem:halving}, we use a hybrid argument to show that after this substitution the polynomial remains nonzero.
+Moreover, the new polynomial can be computed by a width-$w$ ROABP\@.
 Thus, we can again use the same map on pairs of new variables.
 By repeating the halving procedure $\log n$ times we get a univariate polynomial.
 In each round the degree of the polynomial gets multiplied by $w$.
 Hence, after $\log n$ rounds, the degree of the univariate polynomial is bounded by $w^{\log n}$ times the original degree.
 Without loss of generality, let us assume that $n$ is a power of $2$.